me-systeme/gsv86lib/README.md

   - Digital I/O configuration
   - Thresholds and trigger functions
   - CSV recording helpers (from original library)
+- Designed for high-frequency measurements up to **12 kHz**
 - Usable on Windows and Linux

 ---

 ## Installation

-`gsv86lib` is published on PyPI.
+`gsv86lib` is published on PyPI (https://pypi.org/project/gsv86lib/).
 So you can install it with

 ```bash
 pip install gsv86lib